 - Aperture Settings.
 DSLR Cameras have adjustable aperture, you have control over the aperture up to some extent.
 The aperture range very Lens to Lens, normally a standard lens which is 18mm to 55mm enables you to control camera aperture from 4.5 to F33.
 The highest the aperture range is, the sharper the images will be but it will reduce the amount of light.
 This means using lowes aperture range enables you to shoot in low light whether the higher range will allow you to shoot in high amount of light like sun-light or if needed in low light, then you can drop down the shutter speed and make long exposures.

 - Shutter Speed.
-DSLR cameras have one other basic feature that is controlling the shutter speed.
-You can control your shutter speed from few seconds to few thousand milliseconds.
+DSLR cameras have one other essential feature which is controlling the shutter speed.
+You can manage your shutter speed from few seconds to few thousand milliseconds.
 Shutter speed plays an integral role in photography.
-You need to choose right shutter speed for different type of conditions, like if the available light is low, you can lower down the shutter speed, it will allow your camera to pick-up good amount of light from available light and expose the image well.
-I will recommend you to make experiments with shutter speed, aperture and ISO when you are beginner, this will let you know how to and which range to use for different circumstances while getting a good image.
+You need to choose the right shutter speed for different type of conditions, like if the available light is low, you can lower the shutter speed, it will allow your camera to pick up a good amount of light from the available light and expose the image well.
+I will recommend you to make experiment with shutter speed, aperture, and ISO when you are a beginner, this will let you know how to and which range to use for different circumstances while getting a good image.

 - Zoom Level.
 You can use the optical zoom feature to proper focus and take the desired piece of subject into frame.
 When you select right parts of the subject in view finder and and shoot that picture, that will have different impact than putting the whole subject and surroundings into the frame and shooting.
 In my experience, many photos look good when we properly crop them, this means the selection of the subject body effects the overall impression of the photo, you will take.